rcscode/rcs-functional-web-testing-samples/Testing/Playwright/PlaywrightAnalysis.md

 ## __Conclusions__

 If you had to pick a testing framework, don't forget about this one.
-While there are easier to use frameworks that have some more interesting support
+While there are easier to use frameworks that have some more interesting support, this framework is robust with very little issues in usage.

 |  | Ease of Use | Tools | Features | Site Variety | Framework Support | Documentation |
 | - | - | - | - | - | - | - |